My 28 Days as a Lyft Driver in Las Vegas (Part 1)

 Things are about to go from bad to worse.

 I learn there’s a rideshare lot positioned 1.3 miles away from the airport next to the Thomas & Mack Center.
 It’s used as a staging area by all the drivers for every company.
 Kind of like Kiss and Ride, but no kissing.
-Uber and Lyft both make it mandatory to pull into the staging lot and then wait for a notification which comes by phone.
+Uber and Lyft both make it mandatory to pull into the staging lot and then wait for a notification that comes by phone.
 This way, there’s no feeding frenzy or fights for passengers like you see with long cab lines.
 When someone requests Lyft on their phone app, the driver’s phone automatically beeps.
 We then chose to accept or decline the assignment.
-Of course, the entire idea of driving is to accept as many riders as possible, so we accept most of the incoming requests (later, I begin to figure out which pick up spots are to be avoided).
+Of course, the entire idea of driving is to accept as many riders as possible, so we accept most of the incoming requests (later, I begin to figure out which pick-up spots are to be avoided).
 Lyft doesn’t tell us either the final destination or the estimated amount of the fare when it flashes on the phone.
 I understand why.
 Masking is to dissuade drivers from declining short fares to make way for preferential longer rides, which pay better.
 I surmise that picking up airport passengers is a roll of the dice.
 The fare could be $20.
 But more often than not, the fare is going to be somewhere around $5 or $6 (that’s the driver’s share after the company takes out its cut) because so many inbound flyers head straight to big hotels on The Strip, which is only a few miles away.
 So, these trips tend to suck big time, especially when you consider popping the trunk open and lifting 50-pound bags as part of the equation combined with the rarity of rider’s tipping.

 So, anyway — my phone beeps.
 It’s my first fare.
 Oh, joy!
 The excitement!
 Now, I’m a pro!